Nitram: Reception in Tasmania

 The film was met by widespread controversy within Tasmania itself.
-Kelly Spaulding, Mayor of the Tasman Council, which includes Port Arthur, condemned the choice to make the film.
-The Alannah and Madeline Foundation, established by the father of two young girls killed in the Port Arthur shooting, released a statement also condemning the choice to produce the film.
+Kelly Spaulding, mayor of the Tasman Council, which includes Port Arthur, condemned the choice to make the film.
+The Alannah and Madeline Foundation, which was established by Walter Mikac, whose wife and two young daughters were murdered in the Port Arthur massacre, released a statement also condemning the choice to produce the film.
 The Police Association of Tasmania, the union for Tasmania Police, indicated it was worried how members of the union's mental health would be impacted.
-The Star Theatre, Launceston and the State Cinema, Hobart, were the only cinemas in Tasmania to show the film.
+The Star Theatre in Launceston and the State Cinema in Hobart were the only cinemas in Tasmania to show the film.
 However, the State Cinema chose not to advertise the screenings.

-The production company invited Arts Minister Elise Archer to meet, but she declined.
+The production company invited arts minister Elise Archer to meet, but she declined.
 Screen Tasmania declined to fund the film.
 The then-Premier of Tasmania, Peter Gutwein, stated to the House of Assembly that it made him uncomfortable.
 Other state politicians including Brian Mitchell, federal member for Lyons, and Rebecca White, Leader of the Opposition, expressed concern.